pohlm01/master-thesis/3_mtc.typ

 - A #emph([Transparency Service]) mirrors the @ca:pl, validates the batches, and forwards them to the @rp:pl.
 - A #emph([Monitor]) monitors the transparency services for suspicious or unauthorized certificates.
 - An #emph([Assertion]) is information that an @ap gets certified by a @ca, i.e., a public key and one or multiple domain name(s) or #gls("ip", long: false) address(es).
 An #emph([Abridged Assertion]) hashes the public key stored in an assertion to reduce the size, especially for potentially large @pq keys.
 - A #emph([Batch]) is a collection of assertions that are certified simultaneously.
-The recommended #emph([Batch Duration]) is one hour, meaning that all assertions collected within this hour are certified at the same time.
+- The #emph([Batch Duration]) is the time the batch spans.
+The authors recommend a Batch Duration of one hour, meaning that all assertions collected within this hour are certified at the same time in one Batch.
 - A #emph([Batch Tree Head]) is the Merkle Tree root node over all assertions of one batch.
 - An #emph([Inclusion Proof]) is a proof that a certain assertion is included in a batch.
 The proof consists of the hashes required to rebuild the path up to the Batch Tree Head.
 - A #emph([Validity Window]) is the range of consecutive batch tree heads that are valid at a time.